raspberrypilearning/flappy-astronaut/worksheet.md

 ## Catching user input

-1. The block needs to move upwards when the Raspberry Pi and Sense HAT are shaken.
+1. The astronaut needs to move upwards when the Raspberry Pi and Sense HAT are shaken.
 To do this you'll need to catch the *accelerometer* readings from the Sense HAT.
 To do this you can make another threaded function.
 Add this after the `draw_columns` function.

 ```python]
 def get_shake():